gameltb/ComfyUI_stable_fast/README.md

 > [!NOTE]
 >
 > - FreeU and PatchModelAddDownscale are now supported experimentally, Just use the comfy node normally.
-> - If you are using WSL, please do not install Triton for the time being due to bugs.
 > - stable fast not work well with accelerate, So this node has no effect when the vram is low.
 For example: 6G vram card run SDXL.
 > - stable fast will optimize the speed when generating images using the same model for the second time. if you switch models or Lora frequently, please consider disable enable_cuda_graph.
 > - stable fast should be directly connected to ksampler, and it is better not to have other nodes between them.